Rialto Bridge

 Eating Near the Rialto

-The streets immediately around the bridge on the San Polo side have bars serving cicchetti — Venice’s version of tapas: small portions of salt cod, anchovy, artichoke, cured meats, various fried things, served on bread or skewered.
-Al Merca and Do Mori are the most praised of the old-style bacari (wine bars).
-A glass of house wine costs around €2–3, cicchetti perhaps €1–2 each.
+The streets around the bridge on the San Polo side have bacari (wine bars) serving cicchetti: small portions of salt cod, anchovy, artichoke, cured meats, various fried things, on bread or skewered.
+Al Merca and Do Mori are the most praised old-style options.
+A glass of house wine runs EUR 2 to 3; cicchetti EUR 1 to 2 each.
 This is how Venetians eat lunch.

 Getting Around

-Water buses (vaporetti) serve the Rialto stop on both sides of the canal (Line 1 and Line 2, which have different schedules).
-A single journey costs €9.50; a 48-hour pass is €30.
-Walking from the train station takes about 25 minutes on the main tourist route or 20 if you know the shortcuts through the San Polo backstreets.
+Vaporetti serve the Rialto stop on both sides of the canal on Lines 1 and 2.
+A single journey costs EUR 9.50; a 48-hour pass is EUR 30.
+Walking from the train station takes about 25 minutes on the main tourist route.
+The bridge is not accessible for pushchairs or wheelchairs – 72 steps with a railing, nothing more.